tonyscottpage/site/_posts/2014-07-29-jot-firstpost.markdown

 ![](/libb/images/jot_photo2.jpg)

-Jot begins with what I notice others, people and groups in teams and organisations, are saying and doing that is really interesting or inspiring, sometimes also unexpected and quirky.
-It captures a lot of "is", a little "was" and "could be", hardly any "should".
+Jot begins with what I notice others, people and groups in teams and organisations, are saying - leave out the boring stuff, and catch what seems interesting, unexpected or just not quite right.
+You will find a lot of "is", a little "was" and "could be", hardly any "should".

-From many random jottings in the handwritten book I am sharing just a few extracts.
+From random jottings in the handwritten book I am sharing just a few extracts.
 But why?
 Did you ever just want to "say" something, as a witness to what seems noteworthy?
-Beyond letting someone be heard or seen, could these examples open our windows to insight or change, might they feed the soul, or jog the universe (or "you-niverse").
-Let's see what happens!

-Having worked all round the world, this husband and father is noticing how the workplace is operating differently in our much more open, inter-connected and (sometimes) more sharing planet.
-I invite us to be curious about the assumptions and myths we are holding as leaders: how are we holding people back and what is truly enabling people to venture foward?

-If and when you feel a jog, let us know and we will start a discussion.
-At any time you can share, or follow.
-In these ways our jots and jogs can travel even further!
+Could these examples somehow feed the soul, of the writer, and a reader, inspire others to want to share?

+Let's jog the universe and wake ourselves up to what's missing!